ersJava/crystal_collector/README.md

 ## Contributing
 Pull request are welcome!

-1. Friend photo is not displaying on the results page. `data.photolink` doesn't seem to grab the data for this value.
+1. Game is not restarting on its own when one round is finished.
+You must refresh the page in order to start a new game

+2. The wins and loses are not being tallied